olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

 ### **Approaching the Wellness Industry with an Open Heart, Curious Mind, and Critical Thinking**

 The wellness industry is vast and diverse, offering practices and philosophies ranging from ancient traditions to modern scientific breakthroughs.
 Approaching it with an open heart and a curious mind allows us to explore its richness and connect with practices that resonate personally.
-However, to navigate this landscape responsibly, we must also apply critical thinking—an approach inspired by Julia Galef's *The Scout Mindset*, which emphasizes curiosity, nuance, and a commitment to seeking truth.
+However, to navigate this landscape responsibly, I found it helpful to apply critical thinking—guided by Julia Galef's insights in The Scout Mindset, which emphasizes curiosity, nuance, and a commitment to seeking truth.

 **Applying Critical Thinking**